Hendrix-CS/csci151/projects/adventure.md

 ### LEVEL 3: ADVANCED

-In order to get an A on the project, you should implement all the Advanced features *in addition to* at least one Expert feature.
+In order to earn more points on the project, you should implement all the Advanced features *in addition to* at least one Expert feature.

 #### 3.1 New YAML world